dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-production.md

 The APP VERSION column tells us which Dapr runtime version is installed by the chart.
 Now, use the following command to upgrade Dapr to your desired runtime version providing a path to the certificate files you saved before:

-> Remove `--set global.ha.enabled=true` if current Dapr installation has not been deployed is HA mode.
+> Remove `--set global.ha.enabled=true` if current Dapr installation has not been deployed in HA mode.

 ```bash
 helm upgrade dapr dapr/dapr \